Manitoba Motor Carrier Enforcement crest

 Physical Testing:

-Prior to participating in any physical testing, all applicants must have completed and submitted their completed Medical Clearance documentation to the Manitoba Civil Service.
+Prior to participating in any physical testing, all applicants must have completed and submitted their completed Medical Clearance documentation to the Manitoba Public Service Commission as directed by MMCE administrative staff.

 Training: